sedostheatre/sedos.co.uk/input/shows/2021-masked-sedos-singer.md

 Our judges will plunder their Sedos knowledge to try to work out the identity of our performers and you can get involved too.

-Ultimately, it's the audience's decision who makes it through to the final, so get ready to vote for your favourite.
+There will be two heats leading up to a grand final.
+Ultimately, it's the audience's decision who makes it through to the final – and who is crowned the winner – so get ready to vote for your favourite.